Square Dance Etiquette Promenaders Logo

 Cleanliness is Key

 Good personal hygiene matters.
 Fresh breath, clean clothes, and avoiding body odor make everyone’s experience better.
-If in doubt, do a quick refresh!

 Non-Smoking / Non-Alcohol

 The Promenaders hosts family-friendly events.
 Smoking and alcohol are not part of our dances.
-Avoid anything that hinders reaction time or coordination before you dance.

 Arrive on Time

 Give yourself time to park, get settled, and check in.
-Being late may leave three other couples without a square.
-Please be ready when the dance begins!

 Be a Good Host

 Welcome everyone—from arrival to departure.
 Introduce yourself, make new dancers feel included, and share a smile.
-Friendship is square dancing’s greatest reward.

 Forming Squares